Table of contentsSkip table of contents

 Finding the cause of horizontal overflows can be a real pain, since most of the time it's not immediately clear which element is causing it.
 You end up randomly deleting elements in the dev tools in the hope of finding the element.
 That's a lot of tedious work.

-With the "layout debugging" debug tool turned on, Polypane detects if there is a horizontal scrollbar and finds the elements causing them.
-It then colors them red so you can find and fix them, for example by making sure the parent element has an overflow:hidden, or by making sure your content fits the available space.
+Polypane detects whether a pane has a horizontal scrollbar (or has potential for a horizontal scrollbar due to using 100vw for a width) and shows a warning.
+When you click the warning Polypane will turn on the "layout debugging" debug tool.
+The Layout debugging tool colors the overflow-causing elements in red so you can find and fix them, for example by making sure the parent element has an overflow:hidden, or by making sure your content fits the available space.

 Even though a mobile screen is smaller than your desktop, with screen sizes increasing it becomes harder to reach all parts of the screen easily when holding your phone in one hand.
 With the reachability debug tool we show which parts of the screen are easier or harder to reach when holding the phone in your hand (right hand or left hand).